kerry0976/Class-Project-Report/README.md

    **Modeling Additive Uncertainty in a longitudinal dynamic model using Convex Optimization techniques**

-   *Summary: Implementation of uncertainty modeling using conex optimization techniques.*
+   *Summary: Implementation of uncertainty modeling using convex optimization techniques.*

 ## 3) Navigation and Guidance System  - taught by Demoz Gebre-Egizabher ##

    **Relative Positioning Estimation using Double-Difference Carrier Phase Measurements with Integer Ambiguity                                Resolution**

-   *Summary: Estmiating a static relative distance using double-difference carrier phase measurement was demonstrated.
+   *Summary: Estimating a static relative distance using double-difference carrier phase measurement was demonstrated.
 Different integer     ambiguity methods were compared.*

 ## 4) Introduction to Nonlinear Optimization - taught by Mingyi Hong ##